Item

 Win-Win Monument bas-relief

-View of bas-relief on the 117-metre-long engraved base of the Win-Win Monument.
-It depicts a busy street scene around the Central Market in pre-1970 Phnom Penh.
+This photograph shows details of the UNTAC-themed bas-relief on the 117-metre-long engraved base of the Win-Win Monument, with a focus on UN vehicles and military personnel.
 The Win-Win Monument complex – photographed here in January 2020 – was inaugurated in December 2018 to mark the twentieth anniversary of the end of the post-Democratic Kampuchea civil war, with the final defection of the remaining Khmer Rouge factions, thanks to the DIFID policy (“Divide, Isolate, Finish, Integrate, Develop”) also known as the “Win Win” policy of Prime Minister Hun Sen.

 Read More